 Business Data Analysis

-The basic objective of this course is to help you become more comfortable with uncertainty and be equipped with basic methods of analysing data.
+This course is to help you become more comfortable with uncertainty and be equipped with basic methods of analysing data.
 These methods are widely applicable in all business disciplines.
 The emphasis throughout the course is on concepts and reasoning.
 Through a combination of lectures, case studies, computer workshops and discussions, you should acquire, or reacquire, some specific skills in data analysis for decision making, but more importantly, become a more informed and critical user of those tools in business settings.
-You should become more confident in asking critical questions on the quantitative work done, for example, by market researchers,consultants, and financial analysts.
-Finally, you should develop a critical view on how data analytics can become a competitive advantage for organisations.
+You should become more confident in asking critical questions on the quantitative work done, and develop a critical view on how data analytics can become a competitive advantage for organisations.